Architecture¶

 min_containers=0 |

 Scale to zero when idle.
-Cold start on first request (~3-5 min). |
+First request after idle may cold start. |

 min_containers=1 |